pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 On the hunt for
-:	Python, Docker, Ansible.
+:	Python, Docker, Ansible and DevOps in general.
 :	UNIX philosophy at work.
 :	Remote working.

-Running away from
-:	Microsoft, Oracle, proprietary software and vendor lock-in technology.
-:	Javascript bloat and fancy UIs.
-:	Trendy frameworks (`$vegetable_name`) and unnecessary dependencies.

 Personal information
 -----------------